Stratio/khermes/README.md

     }
     ```
 - Check the the actor´s id with the command **ls** and start it.
 Then you will be asked for the names of the created configurations.
 Do not include **kafka** and **avro** names, press enter to skip these otherwise **khermes** will try to find them and will crash.
-- Events will be created as much as you put in the **number-of-events** property.
+- Events will be created as many as you put in the **number-of-events** property.
 Enjoy!

 ## Licenses.
 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)